adamliptrot/incayellow-v4/_source/posts/scotland.md

        alt : "The B parked in woodland" marker : "04"

-   -
-       caption : "On the border crossing"
-       id : "53784419597"
-       secret : "d16f42de7a"
-       server : "65535"
-       media : "photo"
-       alt : "The B face-on with the road and the border crossing stone behind.
-The stone is inscribed with the word Scotland" marker : "06"
 ---

 With a fresh MOT under its belt and it running really well, it was decided that an upcoming trip to Scotland would be a good run for the B.